What is ITAD and How Does it Work?

 What is ITAD?

-IT Asset Disposition, or ITAD, is the process of recycling and disposing of old electronic equipment and other IT resources in an organization using practices that are not only safe and secure, but also environmentally-friendly.
+IT Asset Disposition, or ITAD, is the process of recycling and disposing of an organization’s old electronic equipment and other IT resources using practices that are not only safe and secure, but also environmentally-friendly.

 That’s where ITAD comes in…

-To retire your equipment in a safe and orderly manner, it is ideal to partner with a reliable IT asset disposition company.
-This will see to it that you meet all the legal, environmental and data security requirements.
-This is also essential for the success of the entire process.
+To retire your equipment in a safe and orderly manner, it is ideal to partner with a reliable IT asset disposition vendor.
+A proper ITAD vendor will see to it that all legal, environmental and data security requirements are met when handling your assets.

-Here are the three main considerations you should think about when sourcing for ITAD services:
+Here are the four main considerations you should think about when sourcing for ITAD services:

 1. Reputation and Quality of Service

-You need to ensure the company you partner with has the credentials to maintain data destruction integrity.
+It’s important to ensure the company you partner with has a well-established reputation and the credentials to maintain data destruction integrity.

-If you plan to pass your information to a third party, it’s in your interests to ensure the process is smooth and secure.
-Imagine what would happen if data and information vital to your business such as customer details were to fall into the wrong hands?
+If you plan to pass your company’s sensitive info to a third party, it’s in your interest to ensure the process is secure.
+Crucial data like financial information or company secrets can easily fall into the wrong hands without proper oversight.

 2. Range of Services